Prostitution in Russia: Moscow city government actions

 Starting from the late 1990s, the Moscow city government made many noticeable attempts to eliminate prostitution in Russia and there is serious jail time for prostitution to eliminate these markets, other than to eliminate some of the more obvious points along Tverskaya, Moscow's main avenue.
-Tochkas are controlled by organized criminal gangs that bribe local police departments in order to remain in business.
+Prostitutes are controlled by organized criminal gangs that bribe local police departments in order to remain in business.
 Instead, the city police randomly checked the documents of women traveling alone after dark.
 For this reason, prostitutes often carried a hundred rubles with which to bribe the police.

-Child prostitution, foreign prostitutes, forced prostitution, and the trafficking of women
+Child prostitution, foreign prostitutes, and the trafficking of women

 Russia is a major source of women trafficked globally for the purpose of sexual exploitation.
 Russia is also a significant destination and transit country for persons trafficked for sexual and labor exploitation from regional and neighboring countries into Russia, and on to Europe, Asia and North America.
 In Tel Aviv the number of brothels skyrocketed from 30 to 150 between 1996 and 2001—largely because of an influx of Russian prostitutes into Israel.

 The International Labor Organization estimates that 20 percent of the five million illegal immigrants in Russia are victims of forced labor, which is a form of trafficking.
 There were reports of trafficking of children and of child sex tourism in Russia.
 The Russian government has made some effort to combat trafficking but has also been criticized for not complying with the minimum standards for eliminating it.
 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Russia as a 'Tier 3' country.

 A large case of forced prostitution and mass murder was uncovered in 2007 near the industrial town of Nizhny Tagil.
 A gang of pimps had abducted girls and forced them to work as prostitutes in their brothel, killing the ones who refused.
 A mass grave with up to 30 victims was found.
-(See: Nizhny Tagil mass murder (2002-2007).)
+(See: Nizhny Tagil mass murder (2002–2007).)

 Three prostitutes from China were arrested in Moscow in January 2009.
 In 2011, a brothel in Moscow with Chinese and Vietnamese prostitutes which served only Chinese citizens as clients was uncovered, it advertised to its Chinese clients via coded messages in a Chinese language newspaper but was uncovered by the police.